romland/smoozoo/README.md

 window.addEventListener('load', async () => {
     const settings = {
         canvas:                     document.getElementById('smoozoo-glcanvas'),
+        initialScale:               0.3,
+        initialPosition:            { x: 0.0, y: 0.5 },
         loadingAnimation:           true,
-        minimapMaxSize:             200,
-        minimapMinSize:             8,
+        maxScale:                   40,
         elasticMoveDuration:        200,
         zoomSmoothing:              0.075,
         mouseInertiaFriction:       0.95,
         touchInertiaFriction:       0.98,
         inertiaStopThreshold:       0.1,
-        initialScale:               0.9,
-        initialPosition:            { x: 0.5, y: 0.5 },
-        allowDeepLinks:             true,   // allow going to e.g. ?x=2777&y=1879&scale=20.000000
+        allowDeepLinks:             true,   // Allow going to e.g. ?x=2777&y=1879&scale=20.000000
-        pixelatedZoom:              true,   // can also be toggled with p, or overridden with dynamic
+        pixelatedZoom:              true,   // Can also be toggled with p, or overridden with dynamic below
-        dynamicFilteringThreshold:  2.0,
+        dynamicFilteringThreshold:  2.0,    // The scale where we toggle filtering (if enabled)
-        dynamicTextureFiltering:    true,   // if greater or less than filteringThreshold,
+        dynamicTextureFiltering:    true,   // If greater or less than dynamicFilteringThreshold,
                                             // automatically toggle texture filtering (pixelated or not)
         plugins: [
             // any plugins you might have -- see below for more information.